mahimayadav02/AI-Email-Reply-Generator/README.md

 # AI Email Reply Generator

-## About the Project

-This project is an AI-powered email reply generator built using **Spring Boot**, **React**, and the **Google Gemini API**.
+An AI-powered email reply assistant built using **Spring Boot**, **React**, and the **Google Gemini API**.

-The idea behind the project is simple: while replying to an email in Gmail, users can click an **AI Reply** button added by a Chrome Extension.
-The email content is sent to a Spring Boot backend, which communicates with the Gemini API to generate a context-aware reply.
-The generated response is then inserted directly into the Gmail compose window.
+This project includes a Chrome Extension that adds an **AI Reply** button directly inside Gmail.
+When clicked, it sends the email content to a Spring Boot backend, generates a context-aware reply using Google's Gemini API, and automatically inserts the response into the Gmail compose box.

-Apart from the Chrome Extension, the project also includes a React frontend that can be used independently to test and generate replies for texts other than email.
+A React frontend is also included to independently test and generate AI-powered email replies.

 ---